 The common name waterblommetjie means water flower in Afrikaans.
-Waterblommetjie is also known as wateruintjie (water onion) or veldkos in Afrikaans and Cape hawthorn or Cape pondweed in English.
+Waterblommetjie is also known as wateruintjie (water onion) or veldkos (field (wild) plants) in Afrikaans and Cape hawthorn or Cape pondweed in English.

 Category: South African Cuisine